 Top Vanadium Steel Hooks Recommendation – simply the best.

-From shore on Florida’s east coast, throwing a Carolina rig with a menhaden as bait may work well, assuming the bluefish are there in the surf.
-This is a basic setup that works well for bluefish and many other fish.
+From shore on Florida’s east coast, throwing a Carolina rig with a menhaden as bait may work well, assuming they are there in the surf.
+This is a basic setup that works well for blues and many other fish.

 - Strong Swivel – one strong 2 loop swivel.

 - Line – 20/8 lb. braided is fine for your main line.
 The chance of finding a massive bluefish just isn’t high enough to require heavier line.